dricottone/blog/content/cv.md

 <!-- Ignore above content for PDF and HTML versions -->

-I am a survey sampling statistician with focuses in survey sample design and non-response bias analysis.
+I am a sampling statistician with focuses in survey sample design and non-response bias analysis.
 Before I began working with surveys, I trained in econometrics and positive political science.
 I am proficient with several programming languages including Stata, Python, and SPSS.